|UPDATED: August 18, 2018 CONTACT|

 suggested that these fans will pull an estimated 4000 cfm on high.

-Here is the Ford fan next to the 740 Turbo shroud I
+Here's the Ford fan next to the 740 Turbo shroud that I

 separating the fan and circular ring that was then mounted into the